kjappelbaum/compmat_resources/docs/_build/html/_sources/ml.rst.txt

 Machine Learning is getting a central part of our field.
 There is a `huge curated list with all kinds of ML frameworks and packages <https://github.com/josephmisiti/awesome-machine-learning>`_

+The most recent advances can be found with paper and code on `paperswithcode <https://paperswithcode.com/>`_

 Online Courses
 --------------